Hillary Clinton Officially Announces She Won’t Run For President In 2020

 “I was the first person who ran for president without the protection of the Voting Rights Act and I will tell you, it makes a really big difference,” she said in Selma.
 “It made a difference in Wisconsin, where the best studies that have been done said somewhere between 40,000 and 80,000 people were turned away from the polls because of the color of their skin, because of their age, because of whatever excuse could be made up to stop a fellow American citizen from voting.”

-However, Clinton’s campaign team chose not to send her to Wisconsin, nor to Michigan or Pennsylvania, states they assumed were a lock for the Democratic candidate.
+However, other reports have mentioned that Clinton’s campaign team chose not to send her to Wisconsin, nor to Michigan or Pennsylvania, states they assumed were a lock for the Democratic candidate.
 Each of those three states went by less than a percentage point for Trump.

-And a Salonpiece interviewed a pair of constitutional scholars who dispute the thesis that the Supreme Court striking down the Voting Rights Act had any effect at all in those Rust Belt states.
+A Salon piece that included interviews with a pair of constitutional scholars who disputed the thesis that the Supreme Court striking down the Voting Rights Act had any effect at all in those Rust Belt states.

 “None of those states were covered… by the part of the VRA the court struck down,” said Richard H. Pildes.